dictoon/mayaseed/src/docs/src/04_Node_Reference.md

 ####Export Animated Textures####

 This attribute tells Mayaseed whether to export textures for every frame or only the first one.
+If animated textures is turned on a textures directory will be present in the frame's sub directory otherwise a texture directory will be present in the frame's parent directory.

 ###Environment Settings section###